OPEN-NEXT/wp2.2_dev/README.md

     Currently, only GitHub repositories and Wikifactory projects are supported.
 The list must be saved in a [comma-separated values](https://tools.ietf.org/html/rfc4180) (CSV) file with the following named columns:

     * `project` - Name of the project that this repository belongs to.
-This is to accomodate situations where an open source project with work split among multiple repositories.
+This is to accommodate situations where an open source project with work split among multiple repositories.
     * `repo_url` - Fully qualified [universal resource locator](https://en.wikipedia.org/wiki/URL) (URL) of the repository starting with `https://`.
-Example valid URLs for GitHub and Wikifactory repository URLs are `https://github.com/octocat/Hello-World/` and `https://wikifactory.com/+elektrictube/pikon-telescope`.
-Note: Wikifactory URLs could have custom domains and not be `wikifactory.com`.
+Example valid URLs for GitHub and Wikifactory repositories are `https://github.com/octocat/Hello-World/` and `https://wikifactory.com/+elektrictube/pikon-telescope`. **Note:** Wikifactory URLs could have custom domains and not be `wikifactory.com`.
 This will not by itself trigger errors in `osmine`.
     * `repo_platform` - One of `GitHub` or `Wikifactory` (case-sensitive).
-This tells which APIs to use when querying repository metadata.
+This tells `osmine` which APIs to use when querying repository metadata.
     * `notes` - This is ignored by the script and is for your own notes.

     An example CSV list is included with this repository in [`input/OSH-repos.csv`](./input/OSH-repos.csv) and can be used out-of-the-box.
 This list was used to obtain the data visualised in the dashboard [demo instance](https://psaltyi.pythonanywhere.com/).